aframevr/aframe/docs/components/renderer.md

 ### alpha

 Whether the canvas should contain an alpha buffer.
 If this is true the renderer will have a transparent backbuffer and the canvas can be composited with the rest of the webpage.
 [See here for more info.](https://webglfundamentals.org/webgl/lessons/webgl-and-alpha.html)

+### multiviewStereo

+Performance improvement for applications that are CPU limited and draw count bound.
+Most experiences will get a free perf gain from this extension at not visual cost but there are limitations to consider. multiview builds on the multisampled render to texture extension that discards the frame buffer if there are other texture operations during rendering.
+Problem outlined in https://github.com/KhronosGroup/WebGL/issues/2912.
+Until browsers and drivers allow more control of when multisample is resolved we have a workaround with some drawbacks.
+As a temporary solution when enabling multiview the upload of texture data is deferred until the rendering of the main scene has ended, adding one extra frame of latency to texture uploads.
+Scenarios affected are for example skeletal meshes that upload bone textures with TexImage.
+With the workadound in place all bone animations will lag by one frame.
+Another issue is rendering mirror reflexions or rendering another view in the middle of the scene.
+The logic would have to move to the beginning of the frame to make sure it's not interrupted by the multiview frame.
+Because of the limitations this flag is disabled by default so developers can address any issues before enabling.